HastingsGreer/blog/HatTile2.md

 [colab notebook](https://colab.research.google.com/drive/1XBChTb8fkHIQiN1MQiyPuMh4T-lQg3nP?usp=sharing)

-If you could deliver a four word message into the past, what would you send?
-Strong candidates include "Buy and hold bitcoin" or "Ask out Jane Doe," but I have a new favorite: "An aperiodic polykite exists."
+If you could deliver a four word message to your past self, what would you send?
+Perennial candidates include "buy and hold bitcoin" or "prioritize family over work," but I have a new favorite: "An aperiodic polykite exists."
 In the previous entry in this series, we started with the shape of the polykite, and automatically tiled a subset of the plane using the z3 theorem prover.
 In this post, we will be much more ambitious: We will attempt to derive the shape of the Hat Tile from the knowledge that it is small, connected, and made out of kites.